NYC Resistor

 The rumor is true, NYC Resistor has a laser!
 Want to get in on the laser cutting action?
-You can take a class to learn to operate the laser yourself, or send us your design and have us cut it for you while you wait.
+You can take a class to learn to operate the laser yourself, or pay one of us to cut it for you.
+NOTE: if you’re looking for a service bureau, please check Google for “laser cutting nyc” to get a list of local commercial service providers.

 Laser Class

-Laser classes are generally from time to time, usually once a month.
-Check http://nycresistor.eventbrite.com/ for a schedule.
+Laser classes are taught usually once a month.
+Check http://nycresistor.eventbrite.com/ for the class schedule.
 In this two hour class, we’ll walk through all the steps from idea to pressing the “go” button on the laser.
 We’ll cover safety and basic design skills in Inkscape and you’ll learn how to do a burninate test to find out if something is laserable.
 After the two hours, you’ll have time to prototype something of your own!
-Bagels and cream cheese are even provided.

 Pricing

-The basic rate for a laser operator to help you is $50 per hour + $2 per minute for running the laser.
-If you have taken the laser class and are operating the laser yourself, there are no additional operator fees!
+The basic rate for a laser operator to help you is $75.00 per hour + $2 per minute for running the laser.
+If you have taken the laser class and are operating the laser yourself, the cost is $1.00 per minute and there are no additional operator fees!

 Materials